Insights into Action with Facebook Analytics

 Engagement metrics: likes, shares, comments

-- Comments: Text-based engagement requiring more effort, providing valuable feedback
+• Comments: Text-based engagement requires more effort, providing valuable feedback.

-High engagement helps your content appear more frequently in News Feeds.
-Facebook’s algorithm favors content with strong audience interaction, consequently improving your organic reach.
+High engagement boosts news feed visibility.
+Facebook’s algorithm favors posts with strong interaction, improving organic reach.

 Follower growth and page views